 Dative Case Personal Pronouns

 Continuing our lessons about the dative case in German, today I will explain how to use the personal pronouns of the dative case in German.
-This lesson includes a quick review of the personal pronouns in the nominative and accusative cases before moving on to the dative case pronouns.
+This lesson includes a quick review of the German personal pronouns in the nominative and accusative cases before moving on to the dative case pronouns.

 What is a Pronoun?